 Songs of survival: vocal music by women POWs

 Helen Colijn (1920-2006) was held captive in a series of Japanese prison camps on the island of Sumatra for three and one half years during World War II.
 One remarkable survival mechanism for some of the prisoners at the Women’s Barracks Camp in Palembang was making music, and a series of concerts was prepared and given in which the women sang a cappella arrangements of great works of Western Art music.
 The music was arranged by Margaret Dryburgh and Norah Chambers.
 Programs included Dvorak’s Largo from the New World Symphony, the Pastoral from Handel’s Messiah, Chopin’s ‘Raindrop’ Prelude, and Tchaikovsky’s Andante Cantabile, among many other works.

-The music manuscripts, in pencil and on fragile paper, were saved by Ms. Colijn and donated by her sister Antoinette to the Stanford Libraries in 1981 for preservation, along with supporting materials.
+The music manuscripts, in pencil and on fragile paper, were saved by Ms. Colijn's sister, Antoinette, who donated them to the Stanford Libraries in 1981 for preservation, along with supporting materials.
 Listed here are those items with links to their locations on campus, and related titles such as Colijn’s book, Song of Survival, and Paradise Road, a feature film based on the experiences of the women in the Palembang Camp.
 Links to interviews and to the Singing to Survive organization are also included.

 Vocal arrangement of Ravel's Bolero.

 Vocal orchestra music sung in a prison camp, 1943-1945.
 Includes the original manuscript scores, notes on performance, text of the spoken introduction at the first concert, and program lists, all held in the Department of Special Collections, Green Library.
 A photocopy is available for consultation in the Music Library.

 Song of survival.
 Volume 1 : for treble chorus, a capella.
 Published score.